 2. Improved Gut Health

-A September 2019 study found improvements in gut health from even a short-term vegan diet.
-According to Diabetologia, the study found a “16-week vegan diet can boost the gut microbes that are related to improvements in body weight, body composition and blood sugar control.”
-(8b)
+What’s more, a 2019 study found improvements in gut health from following even a short-term vegan diet.
+According to Diabetologia, the study found that the vegan diet plan improved gut microbes related to several markers of health, including body composition and blood sugar control.

 3. Higher Intake of Antioxidants and Enzymes